ebikatsudon/VTubeStudio/VTS-Model-Settings.md

   * Triggers a Hotkey in a loaded Live2D Item.
 For more info, see ["Live2D Items"](https://github.com/DenchiSoft/VTubeStudio/wiki/Live2D-Items).
 * **ArtMesh Color Preset**
   * Loads a screen/multiply color preset for the model.
 Also works with Live2D Items.
 For more info, see ["Live2D Items"](https://github.com/DenchiSoft/VTubeStudio/wiki/Live2D-Items).
+* **Toggle Tracker On/Off**
+  * Only available on Windows/MacOS.
+Toggles the selected tracker on/off.
+Tracker can be WiFi/USB (connected smartphone) or webcam.

 For animations and expressions, there are a few extra settings you can use to customize fade times and animation playback behavior.
 For example, you can stop animations/expressions after a certain number of seconds or once the button is let go.